limcheekin/eth-erc721-physical-asset-delivery/README.md

     As `truffle develop` exposes the blockchain onto port `9545`, you'll need to add a Custom RPC network of `http://localhost:9545` in your MetaMask to make it work.

-5. After connected to MetaMask from the main screen, you will see the following screen which allow you to upload image to the IPFS and mint the NFT by click on "Create" button.
+5. After connected to MetaMask from the main screen, you will see the following screen which allow you to upload image to the IPFS and mint the NFT by click on the "Create" button.

     ![Create Screen](https://github.com/limcheekin/eth-erc721-physical-asset-delivery/raw/master/doc/images/create.png "Create Screen")

-6. After the token created successfully click the list tab to view it, you will see the following screen:
+6. After the token created successfully then click the list tab to view it, you will see the following screen:

     ![List Screen](https://github.com/limcheekin/eth-erc721-physical-asset-delivery/raw/master/doc/images/list.png "List Screen")

+7. Run with Rinkeby network

-7. After the NFT token minted in Rinkeby network, you can view it in the testnet/testsite of the following NFT marketplace:
+    After the NFT token minted in the Rinkeby network, you can view it in the testnet/testsite of the following NFT marketplaces:
     - [OpenSea](https://testnets.opensea.io/assets/0x4e1e053c2515b20ddd66418de11f283bfc7e745a/0)

         ![OpenSea Screen](https://github.com/limcheekin/eth-erc721-physical-asset-delivery/raw/master/doc/images/opensea.png "OpenSea Screen")